1587/speaking-exam/00-part5.md

 i can taste famous dishes of these cities. such as hot-pot in sichuan, oil noodles in shanxi, barbecue in heilongjiang.

-Uh..  nowdays, software projecta are too big,
+Uh..  nowdays, software projects are too big,
 We need a lot of people from different cities to work together. so, I can work with different colleagues in different cities, Learn different knowledge and skills from them.